-Adding a Single-Line Text Field
+Adding a Single- or Multiple-Line Text Field

 A single-line text field can accommodate just a few words, such as a name or phone number.
+Multi-line text fields provide a place for long comments or descriptions.
+Site visitors can type as much text as they want, and the text scrolls as necessary.

-After creating the form as described on page 430:
+After creating the form as described on page 444: